 WELCOME TO CHANGE

-Welcome to my personal donation page.
+Welcome to our team donation page!
 Part of the battle is making people aware of what Lupus actually is and how it affects people who have it.
-Below are some facts about my Systemic Lupus and Lupus in general.
+Below are some facts about Rachel's Systemic Lupus and Lupus in general.